 Navigate: Select “Inventory”, select the Property record, select “Edit”.

 Step 1: Data enter the value for the “Benchmark Salesforce ID” field, select “Save Changes”.
 If the Benchmark Salesforce ID is already entered, delete it, select “Save Changes”, select edit, enter it, select “Save Changes” so that the record is updated.
 The record must be updated in the duration since the last update in order for the record to be trigged to be updated in Salesforce.
-Navigate: Select “Add/Remove Labels” for the selected property.
+Navigate: Select “Add/Remove Labels” for the selected property

 Step 2: For the Label name that is configured to trigger Label Update, select “Add”, select “Done”.
 For the City of San Francisco this Label for this update is named “Violation - Insufficient Data”.